Freely-Given-org/OpenEnglishTranslation--OET/translatedTexts/ReadersVersion/README.md

 - 'ai/ay' names like 'Yeshai'
 - Philistines vs Filistines
 - remove "years old" if it's not essential
+- make numbers consistent like '120' vs 'one hundred and twenty'
 - capitalisation of city or river after name, e.g., Ashdod City, Jordan river, Corner Gate
 - "His mother's name was..." for new kings in 2 Chron
 - a record of everthing done ... was written in the scroll/book of ... after the death of a king